-Cai Guo-Qiang made significant contributions to the Gallery’s Asia Pacific Triennials in 1996 and 1999, with his memorable gunpowder drawing and bamboo bridge across the Watermall.
+Cai Guo-Qiang made significant contributions to QAGOMA’s Asia Pacific Triennials in 1996 and 1999, with his memorable gunpowder drawing (illustrated) and bamboo bridge across the Watermall (illustrated).
 He was also involved in the first Kids’ APT in 1999, with his bridge-making activity.
 It is this close association between Cai and the Gallery over the past eighteen years that has enabled ‘Cai Guo-Qiang: Falling Back to Earth’ to be realised in Brisbane, his first solo exhibition in Australia.

 Cai makes art works that bring people together in a single, special moment.
 His installations, gunpowder drawings and explosion events spectacularly transform both materials and our experience of space, opening up what the artist has called ‘a dialogue with the universe’.
 Each of Cai’s works reaches into a kind of collective consciousness, drawing on mythology, history, science and metaphysics to offer a view of the world that is far broader and more interconnected than the one we usually see.

 ‘Cai Guo-Qiang: Falling Back to Earth’ (2013-14) at the Gallery of Modern Art (GOMA) marks a new focus for the artist.
 As the title suggests, he has turned his attention away from the universe to look more closely at the Earth, our common home.
 After travelling throughout Queensland, Cai was inspired to create two major new installations that reflect on our relationship to nature, as well as to how we relate to each other in a time of globalisation.
 Australia’s unique environments and multicultural society is of great interest to Cai, although he is also aware of the fragility of both, and the need to nurture and care for them so that they may grow and flourish into the future.